-Sunny Greece attracts many holiday-lovers.
+Sunny Greece attracts many holiday lovers.
 Greece offers many, completely different islands and resorts.
-Here are 15 wonderful destinations for all tastes.
+Here are 15 wonderful great travel destinations in Greece for all tastes.

 Many of us dream of a holiday in Mamma Mia style with turquoise waters, picturesque whitewashed houses with blue shutters and lovely environments with sparkling seas and olive trees to stroll around among.